ballesterosbr/consensys_devprogram_project/README.md

 - For some reason you delete your Google account and create a email with Protonmail.

-- With the DApp, you can update your email attribute of your Identity without losing the access to the Service Provider where you are registered.
+- With this DApp, you can update your email attribute of your Identity without losing the access to the Service Provider where you are registered.
 (Obviously you must update the information in the Service Provider).

 If you have interest in the subject, read [The existence of this project and his context](#the-existence-of-this-project-and-his-context)

 ## How to set up?

-If you have an error during the set up, go to the [Possible errors](#possible-errors) of this document.
+If you have an error during the set up, go to the [Possible errors](#possible-errors) sections of this document.

 Clone this repository.
 ```